Tom Felton

-Early life
+Early life and education

-Thomas Andrew Felton was born on 22 September 1987 in Epsom, Surrey, the youngest of four sons born to Peter Felton and Sharon Anstey.
+Thomas Andrew Felton was born on 22 September 1987 in Epsom, Surrey, to Peter Felton and Sharon Anstey.
+He has three older brothers.
 Felton was raised an Anglican.
 His parents divorced when he was a teenager.
+His maternal grandfather is geophysicist Nigel Anstey, who served as Felton's chaperone during filming of the first Harry Potter film and cameoed as one of the Hogwarts professors.
+Felton cited Nigel as inspiring him to create Draco's sneer.

-His maternal grandfather is geophysicist Nigel Anstey.
-Felton was educated at West Horsley's Cranmore School until age 13, and then attended the Howard of Effingham School for secondary education.
+Felton was educated at West Horsley's Cranmore School until age eleven, and then received his secondary education at the Howard of Effingham School.
 His schedules were arranged so that he could attend school while filming the early Harry Potter films.
-Although the first film was successful and earned him positive reviews for his performance, his fame and playing an antagonist subjected him to name-calling at school.
+The first film was successful earning him positive reviews for his performance.
+However, his altered appearance, fame and role as an antagonist subjected him to name-calling at school.
 He said, "But I was walking around with dyed hair and played an evil wizard.
-It wasn’t cool."
+It wasn't cool."
+Felton also admitted to not being a model student.
+In his memoir, he established a parallel between his then-headmaster, Mr Payne and Dumbledore; Felton developed a belief that Mr Payne understood his behaviour at school stemmed "from an unconscious need to impose some normality into [his] existence" not intentional disruption.
 Felton developed an interest in singing during his childhood and joined school choirs; he was offered a place in the Guildford Cathedral Choir.